aws-solutions/qnabot-on-aws/README.md

 The Designer Ui and client Ui code is in the /website/admin directory.

 ## Development
-The following will launch a cloudformation template to create AWS resources in your account that are used in the Lambda, Cloudformation, and WebUi tests.
+The following will launch a Cloudformation template to create AWS resources in your account that are used in the Lambda, Cloudformation, and WebUi tests.
 Once the template has complete you can run start test locally:
 ```shell
 npm run dev-up
 ```